Invariant Einstein Kropina metrics on Lie groups and homogeneous spaces: left invariant Einstein Kropina metrics on Lie groups

-$(\textbf{\textsf{h}}_{ij})=\left( \right)$. \end{itemize} \end{theorem} \begin{proof} In \cite{Zhang-Shen}, it was shown that any Kropina metric $F$ on a manifold $M$ ($dimM \geq 2$) with the navigation data $(\textbf{\textsf{h}},W)$ is an Einstein metric if and only if $\textbf{\textsf{h}}$ is an Einstein metric and $W$ is a Killing vector field of $(M,\textbf{\textsf{h}})$ such that $\Vert W\Vert _{\textbf{\textsf{h}}}=1$.
-Considering the classification of simply connected $3$-dimensional real Lie groups given in \cite{Ha-Lee}, the second author of this work showed that among 15 cases there are no left invariant Einstein Riemannian metrics except the cases $1$, $5$, $7$, $8$ and $14$ (see table $1$ of \cite{Salimi Moghaddam}).
 Hence it is sufficient to find the cases which admit a left invariant Killing vector field $W$ among these $5$ cases.
 It can be shown that a left invariant vector field $W$ is a Killing vector field if and only if ${\textbf{\textsf{ad}}}W +{\textbf{\textsf{ad}}}^*W=0$.
-We now observe that in two cases $1$ and $5$ every left invariant vector field $W$ is a Killing vector field.
+We now observe that in two cases $1$ and $3$ every left invariant vector field $W$ is a Killing vector field.
 So for every left invariant vector field $W$ such that $\Vert W\Vert _{\textbf{\textsf{h}}}=1$, we have a left invariant Einstein Kropina metric with the navigation data $(\textbf{\textsf{h}},W)$ where $\textbf{\textsf{h}}$ is a left invariant Einstein Riemannian metric.
-Using the explicit computation in case $7$, $G$ admits such left invariant vector field $W$ if and only if $W=\dfrac{1}{\sqrt{\nu}}z$.
-We can see in the cases $8$ and $14$, $G$ does not admit any left invariant Killing vector field. \end{proof}
+Using the explicit computation in case $2$, $G$ admits such left invariant vector field $W$ if and only if $W=\dfrac{1}{\sqrt{\nu}}z$.
+We can see in the cases $4$ and $5$, $G$ does not admit any left invariant Killing vector field.} \end{proof}